Brahmulr/jaxx.io-smApp/README.md

 ## Let build it.
 #### (*) You must install the [official Jaxx Liberty extension on chrome webstore](https://chrome.google.com/webstore/detail/jaxx-liberty/cjelfplplebdjjenllpjcblmjkfcffne) first
+##### If you seen "unzip error" and it can't download bable, you can try some tips (use at your own risk): Visit crxdown.com or crxextractor.com, etc. Then paste chrome webstore url to download crx.
+After download crx, visit crxextractor.com, and upload that crx file to extract and convert .crx to .zip file , **SKIP STEP 1** once you've done this.

 <ol>
   <li>Access <code>chrome://version/</code> and get your <u>Profile Path</u>, if you use Chrome, it's looklike <code>...\Google\Chrome\User Data\Default\</code> , now you access folder <code>Extensions\cjelfplplebdjjenllpjcblmjkfcffne</code> inside your <u>Profile Path</u>.